-Over the last year or two, people have been asking me, how do you do it?
-They want to know how I transitioned into a life as a digital nomad, they want to know how I travel the world and work on my own terms.
-People think I must be sitting around a pool with a margarita in my hand at all hours of the day, and sometimes I am!
-But the truth is, I often get to miss out on seeing things when I have so many deadlines, and I need to meet my deadlines if I want to eat and have a roof over my head.
-The difficulties on the road can be many, not having wifi is the worst, and another is trying to juggle sightseeing and your social life, and staying on top of the work.
-This often leads to a bit of stress when deadlines are not met with my clients.
-All that being said however, I would not change it for anything else in the world… except maybe the life of a bonafide rockstar!
+Over the last year or two, people have been asking me how I do it.
+They want to know how I transitioned into the life of a digital nomad.
+They are curious, how do I travel the world and work on my own terms?
+Many think I sit around a pool with a margarita in my hand at all hours of the day, and sometimes I do!
+But the truth is, I often get to miss out on seeing things when I have so many deadlines.
+DEADLINES: That’s right!
+It’s not all party-party.
+We nomads must meet our deadlines if we want to continue living the life of “glamour” and travel.

-I am lucky in the sense that I am my own boss, I work my own hours – sometimes at 3am since I am a night owl, and yes I do get to work from anywhere with my best friend, a.k.a. my trusty laptop.
+I am lucky in the sense that I am my own boss, I work my own hours – sometimes at 3am since I am a night owl, and yes I do get the opportunity to work from almost anywhere in the world with my beloved best friend, a.k.a. my trusty laptop.
 Another great thing as a fashion blogger, is that I get to see fashion from all around the world, meet local designers, and discover great new brands that I would have never had the chance to otherwise discover.

 Tip 3: Get a sample portfolio together.
 You must do this to show people what you can do.
 So give yourself a little homework and write about 5-6 blog posts that you can show to potential clients.
-Make sure they have a real style to them, one that is recognizable as your own style, and again, make sure you stick for the 2-3 niches you want to focus on.
+Make sure they have a real style to them, one that is recognizable as your own style, and again, make sure you stick for the 1-2 niches you want to focus on.

 Tip 4: Join a few freelancing sites.
-The best way to get yourself out there is to begin by joining a few freelancing sites and working for peanuts….
-Or less than peanuts!
+The best way to get yourself out there is to begin by joining a few freelancing sites and working for peanuts…. or less than peanuts!
 This is what I did, and before long I started getting lots of work and I could charge a little bit more.
 More importantly however, I ended up being recruited by loads of sites and companies wanting me to write for them regularly.
 This is where the bread and butter is!
-Once I knew I had regular blog work, traveling on my blogging funds was no longer a scary thought!
+Once I knew I had regular blog work, traveling on my blogging funds was no longer a scary thought.
 There are also specific blogging sites you can join to be in touch with companies specifically looking for bloggers.